-- the development and operation of a loads monitoring program at six fixed station locations for water years 2012-2014 (Gilbreath et al., 2015a), and - 6. further refinement of geographic information about land uses and source areas of PCBs and Hg and the development of a regional watershed spreadsheet model (2010-present) (Wu et al., 2016).
+- the development and operation of a loads monitoring program at six fixed station locations for water years 2012-2014 (Gilbreath et al., 2015a), and - further refinement of geographic information about land uses and source areas of PCBs and Hg and the development of a regional watershed spreadsheet model (2010-present) (Wu et al., 2016).

-These efforts were consistent with implementation plans outlined in the PCBs and Hg policy documents.
-As a result, sufficient pollutant data have been collected at sites with discharge measurements to make computations of pollutant loads of varying degrees of certainty at Mallard Island on the Sacramento River and 11 urban sites (McKee et al. 2015) and the a reasonable calibration of the regional watershed spreadsheet model (RWSM) has been achieved for water, Cu, and PCBs (Wu et al., 2016)3.
+196 These efforts were consistent with implementation plans outlined in the PCBs and Hg policy documents.

+197 As a result, sufficient pollutant data have been collected at sites with discharge measurements to make spreadsheet model (RWSM) has been achieved for water, Cu, and PCBs (Wu et al., 2016)3.